Sample Opening Statements

 - Don't write checks you can't cash.
 Tell them what the evidence will show.
 Don't oversell the case you have.

 - Educate the jurors about the case.
-Juries appreciate counsel that provides real information to them that they can use.
+Juries appreciate lawyers that provide real information to them that they can use.

 - Save the long speech about how grateful you are for their service.
 Jurors want to do their jobs correctly and go home.
 They don't care about your gratitude.